quynhdinh/cocos2djs-games/README.md

 # monster-cocos2d-js
-Monster game written in Javascript using Cocos framework
+a small project written in Javascript using Cocos framework